 Cheer athletes need uniforms that are typically ordered in advance, and must learn routines, so latecomers should definitely speak with our Cheer Coordinator asap.

 Football players must have ten practices completed before taking the field (this is a safety issue).
 Coaches often schedule extra practices to get kids in the game sooner.

 What about payment?

 Payment by check or cash can be made at any of our scheduled events, including Gear Days and Combined practices.
 Payment can also be mailed to our PO Box listed on our website.
 We understand many folks budget for their young athlete’s sports, so we keep it simple: we have early signups so we know what our equipment and coaching needs will be.
 We trust parents to make payment when able, or payment arrangements.

 The TCYF board members have been very clear that they do not want to turn any young athlete away because their family is unable to pay.
 They have worked hard to partner with generous private and business sponsors in our community and have succeeded in providing very low sign up fees.
-Our tackle cost is $65, and it is quite common to have costs in other organizations run into the hundreds.
+Our tackle cost is $85, cheer is $50 plus uniform cost, and flag is $50.
+It is quite common to have costs in other organizations run into the hundreds.

-There are additional costs for Cheer; as the season approaches, our Cheer Coordinator will address those questions.
+Uniform costs for Cheer will vary; as the season approaches, our Cheer Coordinator will address those questions.

 We do have limited scholarships, and those are awarded by the President and/or the Board.
-For families that are in need, contact our President, Jason Billings.
+For families that are in need, contact our President, Jeremy Hoyt (360)388-0905.
 Families also help out with used cleats, etc., so reach out to our coaches and let the TCYF family help you!